versotile-org/verso/README.md

 Nightly releases built with CrabNebula Cloud can be found at [releases](https://web.crabnebula.cloud/verso/verso-nightly/releases).

+> Packages are unsigned currently.
+If you have problem opening the app on macOS, try `xattr -d com.apple.quarantine /Applications/verso.app` after installation.

 ## Future Work

 - Multiwindow support.
 - Enable multiprocess mode.
-- Enable sandobx in all platforms.
+- Enable sandbox in all platforms.
-- Enable `Gstreamer` feature and remove `brew install harfbuzz` in README.
+- Enable `Gstreamer` feature.